Yandex Cloud

 • Log duration Management console API CLI Terraform

-Enables logging of the duration of each completed statement.
+Enables logging of the execution time for each completed command.

 The setting is disabled by default (no logging).